Drone29/cpp-argparser/readme.md

           .help("int arbitrary repeatable argument (implicit)");

     > ./app -jjj    - Repeatable argument, increments 3 times

+If an argument can have an arbitrary number of parameters, it can be made `variadic`

+Here's an example of variadic argument:

+    parser.addArgument<int>("--variadic, -var", {"N"})
+                .variadic() // make argument variadic
+                .help("parses any number of integers.
+Result is std::vector<int>");

+    > ./app -var 123 321 12     - stores 3 numbers as a vector
+    > ./app -var 123            - stores 1 number as a vector

+Variadic arguments should be declared with exactly 1 mandatory parameter, otherwise an error is thrown

+The return type of variadic argument changes to `std::vector<argument_type>`

+Positional arguments can be variadic too:

+    parser.addPositional<int>("var_pos")
+                .variadic() // make positional argument variadic
+                .help("Variadic pos argument of type int");

+    > ./app 1 2 3 4 5       - stores 5 numbers as a vector

 An argument can be parsed by built-in parser only if it has `0 or 1 mandatory parameters` of `arithmetic` or `string` type: